ilia5/Study-Program-Organization-Assistant/README.md

 * The charts were generated using chart.js and vue-chartjs libraries.
 * To generate the final table, we have used vue-cal library, this library provides calendar table.
-* It is a web application that was built using javascript without back end.
+* It is a web application that was built using javascript without a backend.
-* All data that we used in the project comes from the file AllData.json that bundled with the website.
+* All data that we used in the project comes from the file AllData.json that is bundled with the website.

 # The visualizations
 ### The amount of time that spent in different courses: